Conversational AI

 Opens once we have real builds to feature

 Chat assistants, support bots, internal-tool copilots — anything where the LLM is the primary surface a user talks to.
-We plan to feature builds that ship custom personas, retrieval, and multi-turn evaluations.
+Featured builds ship persona + retrieval architecture notes and cost/quality routing strategies.

-Code completion, refactor assistants, CLI helpers, IDE extensions, and CI agents.
-The category where latency and tool-use correctness matter most — and where routing strategy is the differentiator.
+Code completion, refactor assistants, CLI helpers, IDE extensions, and CI agents — the category where TTFT-optimized routing and tool-use correctness are the differentiator.

 PDF extraction, contract analysis, knowledge-base ingestion, OCR-plus-LLM pipelines.
 Long-context, batch-friendly, and a strong fit for the cost-tier rankings.

-Translation services, glossary-aware adapters, and locale-specific evaluation.
-Highest-throughput category we expect to feature — the one where one-key, multi-provider really earns its keep.
+Translation services, glossary-aware adapters, and locale-specific evaluation — the highest-throughput category we expect, and where one-key multi-provider really earns its keep.

 Marketing copy, blog generation, social, product descriptions, and editorial workflows.
-Tighter prompt templates and tone-matching are the wedge here — A/B tests are typically what teams ship next.
+Brand-voice prompt templates and A/B tests are typically what teams ship next.

 Turning unstructured text into structured JSON — entity extraction, relationship graphs, schema-validated outputs.
 Latency-tolerant, accuracy-critical, observability-heavy.